-YUVA Academy is a social enterprise that sells empowerment programmes to the young people of Mauritius and then reinvests the money it makes back into the local community to support the education, health and employment of Mauritian families living in poverty.
+YUVA Academy is a social enterprise that sells empowerment programmes to the young people and then reinvests the money it makes back into the local community to support the education, health and employment of families living in poverty.

 This social entrepreneurship venture allows YUVA to tackle social problems, improve people’s life chances, support communities and help the environment.
 So, when we profit, society profits.

-To be the top speciality school in Mauritius and among the leading speciality schools in Africa by preparing students to deal with local, national and global leadership challenges.
+To be among the leading schools in Africa and India, preparing students to deal with local, national and global leadership challenges.

 YUVA Academy is dedicated to teaching and directly applying knowledge to improve a diverse community and educate students to become globally competent ethical leaders working and serving a complex and ever-evolving world.